Karnataka Assembly elections: 2 Amits and their gaffes to prove costly for BJP?

 Bengaluru, March 28: The Bharatiya Janata Party (BJP) has bestowed a great deal of power on two Amits--president Amit Shah and IT cell head Amit Malviya.
 While the senior Amit with his sheer willpower, political shrewdness and hard work is winning elections after elections across the country for the BJP, the younger Amit has built a robust empire for the saffron party online.
 This is what political experts opine.
 Because of the two Amits, Prime Minister Narendra Modi without any "tension" is managing the country so well, according to a BJP leader in Karnataka, who didn't want to be identified.

-Unfortunately, on Tuesday, when the Election Commission (EC) announced the date for the most important poll of the year--Karnataka Assembly elections 2018--both the Amits "slipped" and with them the BJP too "fell", at least figuratively.
+Unfortunately, on Tuesday, when the Election Commission (EC) announced the date for the most important poll of the year--Karnataka Assembly elections 2018--both the Amits "slipped" and with them, the BJP too "fell", at least figuratively.
 First, reports stated that an "overzealous" junior Amit tweeted the polling and counting dates for the southern state at least 15 minutes before Chief Election Commissioner (CEC) OP Rawat announced the same at a press meet in the national capital.
 The tweet was immediately spotted by Delhi journalists who asked the EC officials at the press briefing about the "date leak" before the actual announcement.

 The poll panel called the leak as a "very serious issue" that merited a probe and "stringent action".
 The only relief for the EC in the entire controversy was that junior Amit got the counting date for the Karnataka elections wrong.
 The EC announced that the elections to the 224-member Karnataka Assembly will take place on May 12.
 The counting of votes will take place on May 15.
 While in Malviya's tweet, which has been deleted after the uproar, the counting date was mentioned as May 18.
 Along with Malviya, Karnataka Congress social media in-charge, Srivatsa B, too tweeted about the polling and counting dates before the official announcement.
 Both in their defence said that their tweets were based on television reports.

 Nonetheless, the damage was done as once again the credibility of the poll panel came under the scanner.
-Malviya, who is of course more well-known than Srivatsa, had to bear the brunt of all the accusations and trolling on social media.
-The Congress, perhaps oblivious about Srivatsa's blunder, attacked Malviya and the BJP over the vexed tweet and once again alleged that the saffron party in power at the Centre is controlling the poll panel.
+Malviya, who is, of course, more well-known than Srivatsa, had to bear the brunt of all the accusations and trolling on social media.
+The Congress, perhaps oblivious to Srivatsa's blunder, attacked Malviya and the BJP over the vexed tweet and once again alleged that the saffron party in power at the Centre is controlling the poll panel.

 Attacking the BJP, Congress spokesperson Randeep Surjewala called the saffron party a "Super Election Commission" for almost rightly guessing the dates.
 Surjewala also raised doubts over the credibility of the EC.